Bear (novel): Setting

 The book takes place in the district of Algoma in northeastern Ontario.
 The area is heavily wooded, with a mix of deciduous and conifer forests.
 Part of the Canadian Shield, the district has many lakes and rivers.
 Almost all of the story takes place in or around an old, octagonal house on a small island on a remote lake.
 The location, "Cary's Island" is fictitious, located north of Highway 17, past "Fisher's Falls" and near a village called "Brady".

 The house and estate, previously belonging to the Cary family, whose patriarch fought in the Napoleonic Wars, is called "Pennarth" (Welsh for "Bear's head").
 Its octagonal layout was inspired by the writings of Orson Squire Fowler, which dates the building to the 1850s.
-The house is well-ordered and elaborate, and houses an extensive library of nineteenth century books.
+The house is well-ordered and elaborate, and houses an extensive library of 19th century books.
 Outside are several outbuildings, including a shed that houses a large, semi-tame bear.